EN

 My counseling is based on an open, curiosity-driven mindset.
 I respect your life experiences as they intersect with your circumstances and the sociopolitical systems that impact them.
 I hold a non-punitive harm reduction view of addictive behaviors.

-We address your physical experience - including sensations coming from inside your body - with your thoughts, emotions, and spirit.
-Addressing mental health concerns means considering you as a whole human being.
-Trauma-informed means we prioritize understanding and addressing the impact of trauma on mental health and well-being.
+At Equipoise Integral Counseling LLC, we address your physical experience - including sensations coming from inside your body - with your thoughts, emotions, and spirit.

 I define spirit as your will to be YOU, your drive to make something of your life.
 It takes energy, desire, and will to exist, even if you’ve often thought about or even tried to kill yourself.
 This is what many spiritual practices call “Soul”.